Board of Directors

 View Register of Interest here

-Sultana Shakir (General Board Member)
+Ms: Sultana Shakir – General Board Member

 Sultana Shakir started her career as a junior officer at the Ministry of Foreign Affairs, Maldives.
 After serving in various ranks at the Ministry of Foreign Affairs, she joined the Elections Commissions of the Maldives, where she headed the Planning section of the Commission.